Synthetixio/synthetix/sigp.md

 ## 1. Upgradeability ##

 Since the audit began, the primary focus has been on rearchitecting the contracts so that the system is fully upgradeable.
-We have decided to use proxy contracts.
+We have decided to use a proxy contract which handles all interactions with the `Havven` and `EtherNomin` contract.
+We have also decided to factor out balances from the ERC20 implementations.

 ### New Files ###